zc/cimaa/src/zc/cimaa/metrics.rst

     "{'name': 'speed',\n 'timestamp': '2014-12-14T17:03:26',\n
     'units': 'dots',\n 'value': 42}", '42', '0', None)

-These really only matter if you have more than one shard and want to control which shard is used.
+These really only matters if you have more than one shard and want to control which shard is used.
 By default, metric names are used as partition keys, which will distribute metrics accross shards, but arrange that the data for a single metric are in the same shard.